fps/ladspamm/README.md

 # LICENSE

-LGPL 3.0 or higher (see http://www.gnu.org/copyleft/lesser.html)
+LGPL 3.0 or higher (see http://www.gnu.org/copyleft/lesser.html) and the LICENSE file in the source..